fly-lang/fly/llvm/docs/FAQ.rst

 What is this "``undef``" thing that shows up in my code?
 --------------------------------------------------------
 ``undef`` is the LLVM way of representing a value that is not defined.
-You can get these if you do not initialize a variable before you use it.
+You can getValue these if you do not initialize a variable before you use it.
 For example, the C function:

 .. code-block:: c